What they say

 - Why commercial law?

-- Why do you want to practice at Hogan Lovells?
+- Why do you want to practise at Hogan Lovells?

 - What other law firms have you applied to?

-Firm literature suggests preparing for the interview by reading the business and legal press to stay abreast of relevant issues and developments.
-Candidates should also consider their academic achievements and work experience, including vacation schemes and open days, and match the skills and qualities they've developed to those required of a trainee solicitor.
+Candidates should consider their academic achievements and work experience, including vacation schemes and open days, and match the skills and qualities they've developed to those required of a trainee solicitor.
+Make sure you know why you want to be a City lawyer and what makes a successful lawyer.
 On the day of the interview, it's important to project calm and confidence because this is what lawyers must inspire in their clients.